hathora/builder/docs/deploy.md

 Self-hosting will remain an option for those that want more control.

-## Setting up Continuous Delivery with Github Actions
+## Continuous Delivery

-Here you will learn how to set up continuous delivery with Github Actions but you can use the platform of your choice.
+Once you have manual deploys working, you may want to set up Continuous Integration to automate the deploy process.
+We will walk through an example for setting up CI/CD using Github Actions, but the general principles apply to other CI systems as well.

-In your Github Repo, select the actions tab and create a custom `.yml` file.
-Remove the auto-generated code and replace with:
+In your Github Repo, select the actions tab and create a custom `.yml` file, for example `deploy.yml`.
+Replace the auto-generated code with the following:

 ```
-name: hathora deploy
+name: Deploy
 on:
   push:
     branches: